ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Related Works

 \subsection{Text to 3D Generation}

-Recent advances in combining 3D generative architectures with image generative models make it possible to synthesize diverse high-fidelity 3D scenes and objects from text prompts.
-Efforts such as DreamFusion~\cite{poole2022dreamfusion} explore text-to-3D generation by leveraging a Score Distillation Sampling (SDS) loss derived from a 2D text-to-image diffusion model and show impressive results.
-Subsequently, based on the promising SDS loss, Magic3D \cite{lin2023magic3d} increases the rendering resolution of generated 3D objects from 64 to 512.
-Fantasia3D \cite{chen2023fantasia3d} models the appearance via the BRDF modeling, generating compelling geometry and photorealistic object texture.
-ProlificDreamer \cite{wang2024prolificdreamer} proposes Variational Score Distillation (VSD), an advanced guiding loss capable of solving oversaturation problems.
+Recent advances in image generative models make it possible to synthesize diverse high-fidelity 3D objects from text prompts.
+Efforts such as DreamFusion~\cite{poole2022dreamfusion} explore text-to-3D generation by leveraging a Score Distillation Sampling (SDS) loss shows impressive results.
+Subsequently, Magic3D~\cite{lin2023magic3d} increases the rendering resolution of generated 3D objects.
+Fantasia3D \cite{chen2023fantasia3d} models the appearance via the BRDF modeling.
+ProlificDreamer~\cite{wang2024prolificdreamer} proposes Variational Score Distillation (VSD) to mitigate oversaturation problems.
 Although many works have solved the problem of texture oversaturation to some extent, it is still difficult to generate realistic geometry and texture.